 Space-based systems play a significant role in the energy industry but their potential to accelerate the green energy transition goes beyond their current impact.
 The applications of space-based data in renewable energy are diverse, ranging from mapping and measuring wind, wave, tidal, and solar resources to already established roles in satellite communications, navigation, and Earth observation.
-Benefits from such services extend across the entire energy production and supply process, encompassing resource identification, network control and monitoring, and policy formulation and enforcement.
+Benefits extend across the entire energy production and supply process, encompassing resource identification, network control and monitoring, and policy formulation and enforcement.

 Leveraging digitalisation, satellite connectivity, and space applications offers a multitude of opportunities to bolster energy security and accelerate the transition to green energy.
 These advancements can provide effective solutions for the challenges faced by the energy sector around the world.

-ESA’s vision is that space will play a crucial role in ensuring secure, sustainable, and accessible energy for all.
+ESA’s vision is space will play a crucial role in ensuring secure, sustainable, and accessible energy for all.

 Join our newsletter to never miss new reports!